grahamedwards/grahamedwards.github.io/_publications/2014-05-21-HonorsThesis.md

 ---
-title: "Geochemical and Stratigraphic Analysis of the Linnévatnet Sediment Record: A Study of Late Holocene Cirque Glacier Activity in Spitsbergen, Svalbard"
+title: "Geochemical and Stratigraphic Analysis of the Linnevatnet Sediment Record: A Study of Late Holocene Cirque Glacier Activity in Spitsbergen, Svalbard"
 collection: publications
 permalink: /publication/2014-HonorsThesis
 excerpt: 'Honor's Thesis completed at Bowdoin College.
 Data generated from samples collected during the Svalbard REU 2013 field season.'